syncfusion-content/ej2-grid-docs/ej2-javascript/grid/editing/dialog-editing.md

 ## Customize Add/Edit Dialog footer

-In dialog edit mode, a dialog will show up when editing the currently selected row or adding a new row.
-By default, you can save or cancel the edited changes by clicking the Save or Cancel button in the dialog's footer.
-Along with these buttons, it is possible to add a custom button in the footer section using the [actionComplete](../../api/grid/#actioncomplete) event of the Grid.
+The Customize add/edit dialog footer feature in the grid allows you to modify the footer section of the dialog that appears when editing the currently selected row or adding a new row.
+By default, the dialog displays two buttons in the footer section: Save and Cancel, which allow you to save or discard the changes made in the dialog.
+This feature is particularly helpful when you want to add custom buttons to the dialog's footer, implement specific actions, or customize the appearance of the buttons, such as changing their color or size in the dialog's footer.
+This can be achieved using the [actionComplete](../../api/grid/#actioncomplete) event of the Grid component.

 In the following sample, using the `dialog` argument of the `actionComplete` event, the action for the custom button can be customized.